Macy's blames sluggish sales on weak shopping malls

 The trouble, however, is at the so-called C- and D-rated shopping malls, which bring in less sales per square foot than an A-rated mall.

-U.S. mall owners have been struggling to find new ways to lure shoppers, with traffic dipping off as it becomes more convenient to buy things online, and store closures piling up.
-The strongest operators, like Simon Property Group, have had more capital to invest in adding experiential tenants like game rooms, better food options, co-working space and even apartments and hotels.
-But the weaker mall owners, like CBL, have more encumbered balance sheets, and some of their centers are seen as deteriorating.
+U.S. mall owners have been struggling to find new ways to lure shoppers, with traffic dipping as it becomes more convenient to buy things online and store closures piling up.
+The strongest operators, such as Simon Property Group, have had more capital to invest in adding experiential tenants such as game rooms, better food options, co-working space and even apartments and hotels.
+But the weaker mall owners, such as CBL, have more encumbered balance sheets, and some of their centers are seen as deteriorating.

 Most of Macy's stores are located in so-called A malls, like Macerich's Tysons Corner Center in Virginia, which have seen more enhancements and have strong tenant rosters.